soumyadip-hub/noobtolearner/README.md

 # noobtolearner
-this repositry is the struglle of a person ,eho wnat to do big somthing in his life ........AND THIS REPO IS THE STARTING POINT
+this repositry is the strugle of a person ,who want to do big somthing in his life ........AND THIS REPO IS THE STARTING POINT